In recent years, due to the immobilization of our lifestyle, many people of all ages are suffering from various health issues.

 That is, in fact, the most difficult battle.

-Another great skill to acquire is how to be consistent, something Dan Richardson, performance nutritionist and owner of DRN Nutrition, knows a lot about: “One of the most important components to a successful online nutrition space is consistency.
-As an online nutritionist it’s important to focus on the delivery of consultations and high quality nutrition support.
-But it is equally as important to spend time making content, marketing, networking etc… If you want to succeed in the online nutrition space, being consistent is a key factor.
-There were periods of time in my early days working as a nutrition consultant that were quiet – I spent the free time developing meaningful content and networking.
+Another great skill to acquire is how to be consistent, something Dan Richardson, performance nutritionist, and owner of DRN Nutrition, knows a lot about: “One of the most important components to a successful online nutrition space is consistency.
+As an online nutrition coach, it’s important to focus on the delivery of consultations and high-quality nutrition support.
+But it is equally as important to spend time making content, marketing, networking, etc… If you want to succeed in the online nutrition space, being consistent is a key factor.
+There were periods of time in my early days working as a nutrition consultant that were quiet – I spent my free time developing meaningful content and networking.
 Over time this led to my company becoming a more successful nutrition service in the online space!”

 6. Focus on branding and advertising